fudge88/miumiu/README.md

 search bar and the basket count icon.
 - The burger icon drops down to reveal the menu options, which further drop down into their subsections
 - The search icon opens an input field under the navbar
-- The basket count icon appears and functions in the same way is does in the large screen
+- The basket count icon appears and functions in the same way as it does on the large screen

 **Home:**
 Simple, relevant hero image of a female pampering herself.
 Simple message in the heading font speaking